Is It Working?

-When my loving, good-natured friends and family ask me about my healthcare regimen, I try to remain energetic as I list the things I ingest each day, the activities I try to do to keep the Migraine attacks at bay.
+When my loving, good-natured friends and family ask me about my healthcare regimen, I try to remain energetic as I list the things I ingest each day and the activities I try to do to keep the migraine attacks at bay.

 Added to that daily list of fun things to swallow?

 - 300 mg of Zonegran/zonisamide (which is now finally generic, I suppose, for the price went down from $100 for a month's supply to about $40 at my local grocery store pharmacy)

 - 20 mg amitriptyline (Elavil), which I was on long ago, got off, and just recently re-started

 I go to my massage therapist/cranial sacral therapist whenever I can afford it.
 Unfortunately, this hasn't been too frequent of late.
 For my last few appointments, she hasn't done much cranial-sacral therapy because my visits have been right after a migraine headache, and she is unwilling to manipulate my cranium at all and possibly trigger another attack.
 (Thank you, wonderful woman.)